Zcash (ZEC) wallet

 How To Store and Manage ZEC

 ZEC is compatible with numerous wallet providers, including Atomic Wallet, a secure and decentralized crypto wallet.
 Atomic Wallet gives you access to over 300 cryptocurrencies through a decentralized platform built on a sophisticated architecture that keeps your investments safe.
 In Atomic Wallet, you can conveniently manage, earn, stake, and buy many cryptocurrencies and build your investment portfolio.
-Install the user-friendly Atomic Wallet App now and manage and exchange your ZEC today.
+Install the user-friendly Atomic Wallet App now and manage and swap your ZEC today.